cdempsie/payments-example/README.md

 ## Supported Operations

 The API supports the basic CRUD operations plus List.
-Create will assign a new UUID to the payment.
+Create will assign a new UUID to the payment if one is not supplied.
 ## Run The Tests

 You can run the unit tests using (server does not need to be running):